ibm-cloud-docs/log-analysis/agent/upgrade_agent_kube_cluster.md

 ## Step 3.
 Create the namespace ibm-observe
 {: #upgrade_agent_kube_cluster_step3}

-This step is only required if you installed the LogDNA agent version 1 in a namespace that is different to `ibm-observe`.
+This step is only required if you installed the logging agent version 1 in a namespace that is different to `ibm-observe`.
 {: note}

 To check if the namespace exists, run the following command: